PneuronProduct/docs/docs/PneuronArchitecture/PneuronArchitecture.md

 neurons in the server.
 The configuration neuron is the only neuron which is not dynamically loaded; it is loaded during server startup.
 The configuration database is the repository of all neurons in the neural network and their configurations.

 ###Inter Pneuron Communication
-Messages sent between neurons are all XML based, they are all constructed and parsed by the convince methods provide by the NeuronBase abstract class.
-Each neuron adds it’s data fields to the data section and the convince methods populate the remaining fields.
+Messages sent between neurons are all bit stream based, they are all handled by the convince methods provide by the NeuronBase abstract class.
+Each neuron adds it’s data fields the message and the convince methods populate the remaining fields.
+The messages are displayed as JSON in the console when printed using the Print Pneuron.

 ###Sample Message
 <message>